guilbaults/TrailblazingTurtle/docs/data.md

 ```

 ## slurm-exporter
-[slurm-exporter](https://github.com/guilbaults/prometheus-slurm-exporter/tree/osc) is used to capture informations from slurm like the priority of each users.
+[slurm-exporter](https://github.com/guilbaults/prometheus-slurm-exporter/tree/osc) is used to capture stats from slurm like the priority of each users.
 This portal is using a fork, branch `osc` in the linked repository.
 This fork support GPU reporting and sshare stats.

 ## Access to the database of slurmacct
 This mysql database is accessed with a read only user.
 It does not need to be in the same database server where django is storing its data.